HVAC Checklist for First Time Home Buyers

 What service company installed it?

-This might not always be easy to verify, but the previous homeowner might have scheduled a tune up or maintenance visit before putting the house on the market.
-When this is the same service company that installed it, you can get a better sense of the standard of service the HVAC equipment has received so far.
+This may not always be easy to confirm, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
+When this is the same service company that installed it, you can get a better sense of the degree of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Routine preventative maintenance is one of the best things you can do for HVAC equipment.
-Previous homeowners don’t always bother, which may leave the HVAC system at a greater risk of problems, namely if the HVAC system hasn’t even been on in a while.
-Routine maintenance can consist of everything from replacing the air filter to keeping key components clean and well-lubricated.
+Quality preventive maintenance is one of the best things you can invest in for your HVAC equipment.
+Previous homeowners don’t always bother with it, which might leave the HVAC system at a larger risk of problems, especially if the HVAC system hasn’t even been used in a while.
+Routine maintenance can include everything from replacing the air filter to keeping crucial components clean and well-lubricated.

 What ratings are available for your HVAC system?

-Once you find the make and model, you can do some online research.
-If there’s been a recurring problem or even something like a product recall, replacing the HVAC system might have to be considered as part of the total costs.
+Once you determine the make and model, you can do some online research.
+If there’s been a recurring problem or even something like a product recall, getting a new HVAC system may have to be included in total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

-If you’ve discovered a problem with the home’s HVAC system, think about checking with a trusted local service company before you decide against buying.
-They can perform a thorough inspection, confirming existing issues and looking for any others.
-If the damage can be fixed with a simple tune-up, buying the house should still be worth it.
+If you’ve discovered a problem with the home’s HVAC system, consider checking with a trusted local service company before you decide against buying.
+They can complete a thorough inspection, determining the extent of existing issues and looking for any others.
+If the issue can be fixed with a simple tune-up, buying the house might still be worth it.

-And there’s always the possibility the previous owner just wasn’t aware of the problem.
-If there’s something impacting the HVAC system, it doesn’t hurt to ask if expected replacement costs can be factored into the cost of the home itself.
+And there’s always a chance the previous owner just wasn’t aware of the problem.
+If there’s something affecting the HVAC system, it never hurts to ask if possible replacement costs can be factored into the cost of the home itself.
 In any case, the more info you have, the better decisions you can make.

 Check Everything Off Your List with Air Service Co.

-If you’re unsure about a possible dream home, don’t let some HVAC problems stop you.
+If you’re unsure about a potential dream home, don’t let a few HVAC problems get in the way.
 With a few key pieces of information, you can make a well-informed decision about purchasing your first home.

-Remember to have a trustworthy service company in your corner.
+Remember to have a trustworthy service company on your side.
 They can keep equipment working smoothly with repair and maintenance support.
 For quality local service, call Air Service Co. at 918-212-8943.